 Dahlias in a raised bed

-How to grow dahlias - dahlias growing in a raised bed
+Mixed dahlias growing in a raised bed

-Dahlias like a sheltered spot, with as much sun as possible – a south or west facing border is ideal.
+Dahlias need a sheltered spot, with as much sun as possible – a south or west facing border is ideal.
 Dahlias are not fussy when it comes to soil.
 For best results grow in any fertile, moist but well-drained soil.
 Enrich the soil with some organic matter, such as well rotted manure.
 If you're growing on heavy clay, add some grit to the planting hole.
 If you're growing dahlias in pots, use a good quality, peat-free multi-purpose compost.

 Growing dahlias from tubers